The matrix taxonomy of finitely complete categories: The algorithm

 \item[Step 1 (dealing with trivial matrices).]
 If $S$ contains a matrix $M$ which contains a row with no $0$'s then terminate the process with positive decision for $\mathsf{mclex}S\subseteq \mathsf{mclex}U$.
 Else, for each matrix $M$ in~$S$, for each pair of distinct rows in~$M$ and for a (randomly) chosen entry $0$ in the first row, do the following.
 If the second row does not contain a $0$ entry that admits a linkage with the chosen $0$ entry in the first row, then terminate the process with positive decision for $\mathsf{mclex}S\subseteq \mathsf{mclex}U$.

 \item[Step 2 (dealing with non-trivial matrices).]
 For each matrix $N\in\M(n,m,k)$ in $U$ do the following.
-Keep expanding $N$, until it is impossible to expand it further, with right columns of those row-wise interpretations $B$ of type $(\{0,\dots,k-1\},\dots,\{0,\dots,k-1\})$ of each matrix $M'\in\M(n,m',k')$ whose rows are rows of a common matrix $M$ in $S$ such that the (left) columns of $B$ can be found in~$N$.
+Keep expanding~$N$, until it is impossible to expand it further, with right columns of those row-wise interpretations $B$ of type $(\{0,\dots,{k-1}\},\dots,$ $\{0,\dots,{k-1}\})$ of each matrix $M'\in\M(n,m',k')$ whose rows are rows of a common matrix $M$ in $S$ such that the left columns of~$B$, but not its right column, can be found in~$N$.
 If the expanded $N$ does not contain the column of~$0$'s, then terminate the process with negative decision for $\mathsf{mclex}S\subseteq \mathsf{mclex}U$.

 \item[Step 3 (conclusion).]
 Reaching this step means that the process has not been terminated in the previous steps.
 Then the process completes with positive decision for $\mathsf{mclex}S\subseteq \mathsf{mclex}U$. \end{description}